It was a rainy Friday night. I had just gotten back home (totally drenched, thanks for asking) and was quite famished.

 If you want to see similar success with SMS marketing for your restaurant, this post can help.

-We will look at how you can use sms marketing for your restaurant, and what kind of texts you can send.
+We will look at how you can use SMS or text message marketing for your restaurant, and what kind of texts you can send.
 We will also see how to get started right away.

 Why is SMS marketing important for restaurants?